while-basic/open-interpreter/docs/MACOS.md

 # Code-Llama on MacOS (Apple Silicon)

-When running Open Interpreter on macOS with Code-Llama (either because you did not enter an OpenAI API key or you ran `interpreter --local`) you may want to make sure it works correctly by following the instructions below.
+When running Celaya Interpreter on macOS with Code-Llama (either because you did not enter an OpenAI API key or you ran `interpreter --local`) you may want to make sure it works correctly by following the instructions below.